Purple

 Practitioners with relevant experience (early years, family learning, adult learning, social work, health and/or family support), who have completed our Peep Learning Together Programme Training.
 This course is also suited to volunteers, parents and student placements who support co-delivery of Peep groups.

-> Please note: Before attending training your organisation will need to go through the process of setting up as a Delivery Centre, if there isn't one in your area - find out more about becoming a delivery centre
+> Please note: Before attending training your organisation will need to go through the process of setting up as a Delivery Centre, if there isn't one in your area - find out more about becoming a delivery centre or attend our next Pathway info session.

 How to book training: